Rush Limbaugh serving humanity, emitting vocal vibrations, rhetoric, and resonance all across the fruited plane.

 And it could happen here.

-Not nearly as close to happening here, but it could, without the proper vigilance.
+Not nearly as close to happening here, but it could without the proper vigilance.

 You've all heard of the story of the three little pigs and the three little pigs battle with the big bad wolf.

-Do your daughter know about this story, Dawn.
+Your daughter knows about this story, Dawn.

-However, the Daily Mail in the UK says that uh this story, which highlights the merits of hard work and practicality, has now fallen victim to political correctness.
+However, the Daily Mail in the UK says that this story, which highlights the merits of hard work and practicality, has now fallen victim to political correctness.

-A junior production of the children's story has been named the Three Little Puppies for fear of offending Muslims.
+A junior production of the children's story has been named The Three Little Puppies for fear of offending Muslims.

 Organizers of a children's music festival have altered the characters and lyrics of the three little pigs and a big bad wolf because of the multicultural nature of the youngsters involved and their parents in the audience.